qkoprqkw/gitsentinel-test-1758147098-conflicts/README.md

 # Test Repository

-Initial content for testing merge conflicts.
+Modified content for feature 2 - conflicts with feature 1.